cmu-delphi/delphi-epidata/docs/api/dengue_nowcast.md

 # Delphi's Dengue Nowcast

-This is the documentation of the API for accessing the Delphi's Dengue Nowcast (`dengue_nowcast`) data source of the [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
+This is the API documentation for accessing Delphi's Dengue Nowcast (`dengue_nowcast`) data endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data.

 General topics not specific to any particular data source are discussed in the [API overview](README.md).
 Such topics include: